Kathleen Newton

-Kathleen ("Kitty") Irene Ashburnham Newton (née Kelly; 1854–1882) was the Irish muse and lover of French artist James Tissot.
+Kathleen Irene Ashburnham Newton (née Kelly; 1854–1882) was an Irish-British model, best known for her many sittings with the French artist James Tissot.
+Her artistic relationship with Tissot quickly turned into a romantic one, and the two lived together, representing themselves as a married couple, for the rest of her life, which was cut short by tuberculosis.
+She modeled for Tissot constantly throughout their time together, and Tissot's biographers remembered her as his muse.

+Although Tissot's contemporary audience understood his relationship with Newton, biography published during his lifetime did not mention her, and magazine coverage of his work only discussed her obliquely.
+Tissot referred to her by pseudonyms like la mystérieuse (the mysterious) and la belle irlandaise (the Irish beauty) in the titles of his paintings.
+His biographers started including her in his story soon after he died in 1902, referring to her by a nickname, Kitty, that he had used.
+Her full identity entered the historical record in 1954, when her niece Lilian Hervey answered a journalist's plea for information about her.

 Early life

 Kathleen Irene Ashburnham Kelly was born on 9 May 1854 in Agra, India.
-Her father, Charles Frederick Ashburnham Kelly (1810-1885), was employed in the Honourable East India Company's Civil Service and at his marriage in 1838 was a Clerk in the Collector's Office, Agra.
+Her father, Charles Frederick Ashburnham Kelly, was employed in the Honourable East India Company's Civil Service and at his marriage in 1838 was a Clerk in the Collector's Office, Agra.
 By the time of his retirement in 1866 he was Chief Assistant in the Office of the Deputy Auditor and Accountant General of the Punjab in Lahore.
 The Kelly family had Irish heritage, and Irish cultural identity was rooted firmly in Kathleen, who would be described by James Tissot's 1906 biographer as "a ravishing Irishwoman".

-She was the youngest child of Charles and his wife Flora Waterloo Kelly, née Boyd (1821-1856).
-After the Indian Rebellion of 1857-1858, Kathleen and her older sister Mary Pauline (1852-1896) were among the many British women and children sent to England for safety.
-Charles Kelly entrusted them to his younger brother, Frederick Kelly, MRCSI (1817-1897), a General Practitioner in St Bride's, London, living at 60 Fetter Lane.
+She was the youngest child of Charles and his wife Flora Waterloo Kelly, née Boyd.
+After the Indian Rebellion of 1857-1858, Kathleen and her older sister Mary Pauline were among the many British women and children sent to England for safety.
+Charles Kelly entrusted them to his younger brother, Frederick Kelly, MRCSI, a General Practitioner in St Bride's, London, living at 60 Fetter Lane.
 The girls were baptised at the local Anglican church, Holy Trinity, on 29 August 1860.
 During the 1860s both were pupils at Gumley House convent school in Isleworth, Middlesex.